maco4457/PPL-Paper/Paper.md

 - Lua functions, and
 - C functions

+"Lua is a dynamically typed language: **values have explicit types** but variables don't," (Lua documentation) so, similarly to Python, no type or variable declarations by the programmer are generally necessary for values.
+The interpreter looks up type tags at runtime.
+"Internally, each value has a tag that identifies its type...
+Variables are typeless and can hold values of any type.
+Lua's garbage collection keeps track of which values are being used, discarding those that are not."

 "After eight years ... the only change in Lua types was the unification of Lua functions and C functions into a single function type.
 To keep the language small, we did not [initially] include a boolean type.
 Like in Lisp, nil represents false, and any other value represents true.
 This is one of the few economies that we sometimes regret today."
 Lua.org

-Now, Lua has eight types, but still no integer type!
+Now, Lua has eight types, (but still no integer type!)
 The eight primitive types of Lua are now:
 - nil,
 - boolean,